tomik-z-cech/PP5-Ohm-Azing-Components/README.md

 ![Forms Wire-frame](/docs/wireframes/forms-wireframe.png)

 - **Admin Tools Page** : Admin tools page is designed only for SuperUsers.
-This page allows the admin to manage functionality of the whole site with varios settings and options.
+This page allows the admin to manage functionality of the whole site with various settings and options.
 Admin Tools are accessible from devices with width of screen greater than 1200px.  *( Appendix 19 )*.

 *Appendix 19 - Admin Tools Page*